 While following thousands of people means your Twitter stream is more like a raging river, you’ll get more value from being exposed to a variety of opinions and perspectives when you follow more people.
 You’ll also get more value when more people follow you, and when you join in.

 If you’re like my friend and haven’t yet made the most of Twitter, here is your three-step assignment:

 1. Follow more people

 Set yourself a goal of following one or two people every day.
-Start by checking the profile of people you admire.
+First, make sure you have tweeted a few times.
+Then check the profile of people you admire.
 Who do they follow?
 (See the line above on their Twitter profile page and click on Following.)
 Scroll through and follow some that appeal to you.

 Then, do a search for your industry or area of interest.
-Find people who are tweeting interesting things about it and follow them.
+Find people who are tweeting interesting things about it (this is why YOU want to have a few tweets on hand first) and follow them.

 2. Build your followers

 Don’t worry about the number of followers you have.
 Start following other people and posting interesting content, and you’ll soon build a following.
 People will follow you if they check out your profile and read an interesting bio or see that you post useful content.
 As they do, visit their profile to see if you want to follow back.
 (It’s not required.)

 Start by posting just one tweet every day.
 You can share an interesting or helpful link you found, comment on someone’s tweet, ask a question, share an inspiring quote, link to your own blog post.
 Say something about why you’re posting it.
 Show your personality and interests.